crl-n/crl-n/README.md

 - Working on a Markdown-to-HTML transpiler for my personal website.
 - Working on [a linear regression library](https://github.com/crl-n/linear-regression) from scratch, written in C with a Python API.
-- Learning about Javascript Typescript.
+- Learning about fullstack development in Javascript and Typescript.

 <br>